 While we recommend creating both white papers and case studies as part of a robust content plan, the two content types serve different purposes, funnel stages and audiences.

-A whitepaper helps a businessperson understand an issue, solve a problem, or make a decision by offering technical information, images and diagrams.
+A white paper helps a reader understand an issue, solve a problem, or make a decision by offering technical information, images and diagrams.
 It’s a lengthy piece of content at approximately 2,000 words or 6 pages.

-As a technical resource, you should take care to keep whitepapers up-to-date.
-Typically, a whitepaper has a lifespan of a year before it needs to be updated, but this can vary by industry.
+You should take care to keep white papers up-to-date to maintain technical accuracy and credibility.
+Typically, a white paper has a lifespan of a 1-2 years before it needs to be updated, but this can vary by industry.

 A case study teaches by example, featuring extended testimonials on how a product or service helped a customer in the real world.
-It’s considerably shorter than a whitepaper, typically measuring at around 800 words.
+It’s considerably shorter than a white paper, typically measuring around 800 words.

 Case studies can be time-consuming, often requiring internal approvals from the customer and deep research.
 Due to the increased number of involved parties, putting together a case study can be slow going and may require an extended timeline.
-Their shelf life does tend to be longer than a whitepapers though, remaining effective for up to two years before requiring updates.
+Their shelf life does tend to be longer than a white papers though, remaining effective for 2+ years before requiring updates.

-For more information on building out your content plan, watch our webinar on creating a B2B Content Marketing Plan.
+For more information on building out your content plan, watch our ebook, Getting Started with Content Marketing.